This chapter deals extensively with how to build a good relationship with clients.

 - Buy early morning clients a cup of coffee every once in a while, especially during winter

-- Present them with a small gift on achieving their goals.
-This can be something inexpensive like a printed certificate or if you want to spend a little more, a gym towel, or perhaps a water bottle, something they can use while they workout.
+- Present them with a small gift for achieving their goals.
+This can be something inexpensive like a printed certificate or, if you want to spend a little more, a gym towel or perhaps a water bottle, something they can use while they work out.

 - Consider using free sessions for loyal clients.
 For example, if a client has completed 10 sessions with you, don’t let them pay for the 11th.
 This is a great way to build loyalty.

 And believe me, clients do appreciate it when a personal trainer goes that extra mile.